Music at St Mary’s

 St Mary’s Choir (SATB) an ambitious mixed-voice choir (teenaged girls, boys, and adults) singing a broad cathedral-style repertoire for two choral services every Sunday (11.00am Choral Eucharist and 4.00pm Choral Evensong), regular high profile city, regional and diocesan events, weddings, radio broadcasts, concerts and cathedral visits.
 Weekly rehearsals, Fridays 7.30-9.00pm.
 Teenagers are particularly welcomed, as are adults with good sight-reading skills.

-are offered in partnership with Swansea University, each to the value of £1000
+Choral Scholarshipsare offered in partnership with Swansea University, each to the value of £1000 p.a.

 Younger singers receive: